 Small Birds - No small birds in the Planning Area are currently listed as BLM sensitive species for the GSRA.
-However, several species, including neotropical migrants, are known to occur or likely to occur within the Planning Area.
-Among these are a number of birds of conservation concern (BCCs) identified by USFWS (2002) and the subject of a Memorandum of Understanding (MOU) between UFWS, BLM, and USFS.
-Species included on the BCC list for the Southern Rockies/Colorado Plateau (the region that includes the Planning Area) are shown in Table 3-16.
+However, several species, including the group referred to as "neotropical migrant songbirds," are known to occur or likely to occur within the Planning Area.
+Among these are a number of "birds of conservation concern (BCC)" identified by and the subject of a USFWS (2002)Memorandum of Understanding between UFWS, BLM, and USFS.
+Species that are included on the USFWS (2002) list of BCC species for the Southern Rockies/Colorado Plateau (the region that includes the Planning Area) or listed as sensitive by USFS and that are known or likely to occur in the Planning Area are included in Table 3-16.